 Sole practitioner María Isabel Díaz Velasco recently acted for luxury hotels operator Explora in a high-profile collusion case.
 "She works efficiently and is conceptually very sound," enthuse sources.

-Interviewees are full of praise for Nicolás Lewin of Lewin & Cía Abogados, who recently served as counsel to Bethia in presenting a merger control filing before the TDLC with respect to its acquisition of Mega: "He is very knowledgeable in the area and has really gained a sense of how to navigate the system."
+Interviewees are full of praise for Nicolás Lewin of Noguera Larrain & Dulanto, which merged with his former firm Lewin & Cía Abogados post-publication.
+Lewin recently served as counsel to Bethia in presenting a merger control filing before the TDLC with respect to its acquisition of Mega: "He is very knowledgeable in the area and has really gained a sense of how to navigate the system."